 - Don’t Go In Too Deep

 Driving in the rain can be a very dangerous activity, and you should always take precautions.
 The best way to do this is to slow down when it is raining and don’t get in too deep on a curve.
 Don’t drive faster than you should in the rain, and don’t drive in the dark.
-Don’t drink and drive, and don’t use a cellphone while you’re driving since it has been proven that using a cellphone while you’re driving increases your accident risk by a factor of four.
+Don’t drink and drive, especially if you are in Arizona because there are penalties for a DUI in Arizona that are of an extremely strict nature.
+To be honest, you should not drink and drive anywhere as it can lead to fatal injuries and even death.
+Likewise, don’t use a cellphone while you’re driving since it has been proven that using a cellphone while you’re driving increases your accident risk by a factor of four.

 - Turn on your windshield wipers